PistonDevelopers/piston/README.md

 If you are starting a new project, [Rust-Empty](https://github.com/bvssvni/rust-empty) will automate the setup of directories for you.

 When you have set up your project, you can build Piston.
+Piston can either be compiled as a static or dynamic library (or both).
 One way to simplify working with multiple projects on the same machine is to symlink the '.rlib' directly into the next project with the command `ln -s <from> <to>`.

 ## How to build Piston